mcdonc/breakonthru/README.txt

 Network configuraton:

     If your pi is behind a NAT, you'll need to set up port forwarding from your router to your pi.
-Pass through these ports to the Pi.
+Pass through these ports to the pi.

       Port 5065 (SIP) both UDP and TCP
       Ports 10000-20000 (SIP media) both UDP and TCP